lidavid1773/Sorting-Algorithm-Visualizer/README.md

 To set up this project locally, follow these steps:
 1. Clone the repository.
 2. Delete package-lock.json file from project folder.
-3. Re-install dependencies by going to project folder directory and running **npm install** in terminal.
+3. Re-install dependencies by going to project folder directory and run **npm install** in terminal.
 4. Run **npm start** in terminal.
 5. Enjoy!